 This is the fourth year that Academic Staff Development have run Beyond Starting to Teach sessions to enhance teaching practice and enable space for reflection for PGRs who teach.

-These sessions complement the other teaching developments we offer (Starting to Teach and CREATE for PGRs) and will take place between 12:30 – 14:00 in the PGR hub (so please bring your lunch).
+These sessions complement the other teaching developments we offer (Starting to Teach and CREATE for PGRs) and will take place between 12:30 – 14:00 online.
 They are a great chance to meet fellow PGRs teaching across the university and grow your PGR network.

 To book, please click on the session titles in the table below and come along to as many of them as your calendar permits.
 At the end of the academic year you will receive a certificate of attendance for all the sessions you have attended.
 We look forward to working with you during Beyond Starting to Teach sessions.